LouisBarranqueiro/reapop/README.md

 ## Integration

-Follow this 4 steps to integrate Reapop to your application.
+Follow these 3 steps to integrate Reapop to your application.

 ### Integrate `NotificationsSystem` React component